Face coverings policy

 All members of the collegiate University (and visitors) who are not exempt should have a clean face covering readily available.
 They should put on the face covering before entering a University or college building, and continue to wear it in the required settings identified below and in the face coverings policy.
 Exemptions for individuals and exceptions for particular settings are set out below and in the policy.

-The policy came into effect on 7 September 2020, although departments and colleges may wish to adopt the policy sooner than that.
+The policy came into effect on 7 September 2020.
 The policy will be kept under regular review by the Silver group of the University’s Crisis Management Framework.

 Why are the University and colleges requiring the wearing of face coverings?